-Just by simply shifts in your routines and mindset can help you adapt and help you sustain and promote better wellbeing- mind and body.
+Just simply shifts in your routines and mindset can help you adapt and help you sustain and promote better wellbeing- mind, and body.

 Here are just a few things you can do: